dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 We could imagine an organization as below:

-- namespace managed by cluster operators containing the shared gateway, exposed on the external network
+- namespace managed by cluster operators containing the shared gateway, exposed on the external network.
-- namespaces managed by apps owner, containing the http routes and all the other apps related resources
+- namespaces managed by apps owners, containing the Httproutes and all the other apps related resources.

 Also, as a reminder, we can add annotations to the underlying service of a gateway, to make the said gateway an internal gateway: